wavefrontHQ/docs/pages/doc/integrations_log_data.md

 * When traffic is split between nodes, each node tracks its own counter.
 The counters collide when they are sent to Wavefront.
 * Information about the actual source (host) is lost.

 The [Create Metrics from Logs for Real-Time Cloud Application Monitoring](https://www.wavefront.com/creating-metrics-logs/){:target="_blank" rel="noopenner noreferrer"} blog post discusses a real example and complements this page.

 ## Installing and Configuring a Wavefront Proxy

-The Log Data in-product integration guides you through installing a Wavefront proxy.
+The built-in Log Data integration guides you through installing a Wavefront proxy.
 To access this integration:

 1. Open the Wavefront application UI.
 1. Click **Integrations** and find the **Log Data** tile.